tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note that as with TLS, multiple handshake messages may be placed in the same DTLS record, provided that there is room and that they are part of the same flight.
-Thus, there are two acceptable ways to pack two DTLS messages into the same datagram: in the same record or in separate records.
+Thus, there are two acceptable ways to pack two DTLS handshake messages into the same datagram: in the same record or in separate records.

 ##  End Of Early Data